Students, employees and visitors to campus are required to wear face masks as outlined below.

 - An employee seated within an assigned office cubicle which has three walls that are at least as high as the seated individual’s head and physical distancing is maintained.

-- Unless specifically instructed, individuals are not required to wear face masks in outdoor areas if physical distancing is maintained.
+- Unless specifically instructed, individuals are not required to wear face masks in outdoor areas if physical distancing of at least six feet is maintained from any individual from a separate household.

 Students, employees and visitors should bring and then continue to provide their own face masks.
 The Centers for Disease Control published instructions for making your own cloth face mask.
 Supervisors may order through Risk Management and Safety face coverings for employees who are unable to provide their own.

-BYU encourages students and employees to follow face mask guidelines as outlined in Utah’s Phased Health Guidelines when not on campus.
+BYU encourages students and employees to follow face mask guidelines as outlined in applicable city and state laws when not on campus.